 The second setting is a shoulder massage.
 I’m 5ft 11in tall and using the up and down arrow keys on the remote control,

-I can adjust the height of the massage heads in the shoulder mechanism zone to target the very top of the my shoulders or roll down to focus on the area beneath my shoulder blades, where my tension tends to collect.
+I can adjust the height of the massage heads in the shoulder mechanism zone to target the very top of my shoulders or roll down to focus on the area beneath my shoulder blades, where my tension tends to collect.

 The massage heads quickly find the sweet spot beneath my shoulder blades but I have to lean into the nodes for them to work their magic on top of my shoulders.

 The final option is a rolling massage that mimics two thumbs working up and down my back.
 There’s also an option to apply soothing heat with the touch of a separate button.
-I don’t notice the difference with the heat applied but the nodes change from blue to red to convince me the temperature is rising.

 Another button allows me to adjust the distance between the massage heads.